aozhimin/iOS-Debug-Hacks/README.md

 	| movw %ax, %bx | mov bx, ax |
 	| movl %eax, %ebx | mov ebx, eax |
 	| movq %rax, %rbx | mov rbx, rax |

 ### Register

 As we know, Memory is used to store instructions and data for CPU.
-Essentially memory is an byte array.
+Memory is essentially an array of bytes.
 Although the speed of memory access is very fast, we still need a smaller and faster storage unit to speed up the CPU's instruction execution, which is register.
 During the instruction execution, all data are temporarily stored in registers.
 That's why register is named in.

-When processor grows from 16-bit to 32-bit, 8 registers are extended to 32-bit too.
-After that, when the extended registers are used, `E` prefix is added to the orginial register name.
+When processors grows from 16-bit to 32-bit, 8 registers are extended to 32-bit too.
+After that, when the extended registers are used, `E` prefix is added to the original register name.
 32-bit processor is Intel Architecture 32-bit, which is IA32.
 Today, the main processors are 64-bit Intel architecture, which is extended from IA32 and been called x86-64.
 Since IA32 is past, this article will only focus on x86-64.
-Note that in x86-64, the amount of registers are extended from 8 to 16.
+Note that in x86-64, the amount of registers is extended from 8 to 16.
 Just because of this extension, the program state can be stored in registers but not stacks.
-Thus, the frequency of memory access are hugely recuded.
+Thus, the frequency of memory access is hugely reduced.

 In x86-64, there are 16 64-bit general registers and 16 floating pointer registers.
 Besides, CPU has one more 64-bit instruction pointer register called `rip`.
 It is designed to store the address of the next executed instruction.
 There are also some other registers which are not widely used, we don't intend to talk about them in this article.
 Among the 16 general registers, eight of them are from the IA32: rax、rcx、rdx、rbx、rsi、rdi、rsp and rbp.
 The other eight general registers are new added since x86-64 which are r8 - r15.
 The 16 floating registers are xmm0 - xmm15.

-Current CPUs are from 8088, the register are also extended from 16-bit to 32-bit and finally to 64-bit.
+Current CPUs are from 8088, the register is also extended from 16-bit to 32-bit and finally to 64-bit.
 Thus, the program can still access the low 8-bit or 16-bit or 32-bit of the registers.

 Below chart illustrates the 16 general registers of x86-64: